Skip to main content

 • This is an extremely valuable program considering how academia actively de-emphasis teaching for research, especially for graduate students.
 Having a group of people that values teaching and trains you to be as prepared as possible for it is an essential part of becoming an academic, and should be prioritized even more in light of how undervalued GOOD teaching is.
 Even though some of the material felt like common sense at times, I would have been insanely overwhelmed without the structure provided by the program, as well as being connected to peers all going through this at the same time.
 Just going through this experience knowing that there's somebody there to help you and empathize with you was very comforting, even if you don't end up using a lot of the resources.
 Having the weekly conversations and an observation also made sure I was on track, otherwise I can easily see how a course can spiral out of control in the extremely tight summer scheduling.
 Having gone through this as a graduate student, I'm a lot more confident in my ability to do it as a career if it came to that.

-The SGTS registration link will remain open until Tuesday, November 28, 2023 or until the enrollment limit is reached (whichever is first).
-All students who register will receive correspondence prior to winter break.
-Department Chairs, mentors, and departmental contacts will be notified of any registered students prior to winter break.
+The SGTS application link will remain open until Thursday, November 21, 2024 or until the enrollment limit is reached (whichever is first).
+All nominees will receive correspondence prior to winter break.
+Department Chairs, graduate coordinators, and mentors will be notified of any registered students prior to winter break.

-For questions, please contact Hailey Caraballo, Analyst for the Division of Undergraduate Education (hlcaraballo@ucsd.edu).
+For questions, please contact Hailey Caraballo, Principal Project Policy Analyst for the Division of Undergraduate Education (hlcaraballo@ucsd.edu).